scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 3. The CA uses its CA key and the CSR to create the new AS certificate.
 4. The CA sends the AS certificate back to the AS.

-When an AS joins an ISD, the first CSR is sent out of band to one of the CAs as part of the formalities to join the ISD.
+When an AS joins an ISD, it sends the first CSR out of band to one of the CAs as part of the formalities to join the ISD.
 Subsequent certificate renewals MAY be automated and can leverage the control plane communication infrastructure (see {{I-D.dekater-scion-controlplane}}, section "Renewal of Cryptographic Material").

 # Deployment Considerations